justinmahar/SublimeCSAutocompletePlus/README.md

 		   ]
 ```

   - Note that other `auto_complete_triggers` settings may be present in `Preferences -> Settings — Default`.
-If this is the case, simply copy the `auto_complete_triggers` from the default file into your user settings, add a comma, and paste the curly brace section above.
+If this is the case, simply copy the `auto_complete_triggers` from the default file into your user settings, add a comma inside the square brackets, and paste the curly brace section above.

 ### General CoffeeComplete Settings